 Heat treatment is the only demagnetization process that can thoroughly remove all residual magnetism.
-But to achieve this, you must heat treat the entire metal evenly.
+But to achieve this, you must heat-treat the entire metal evenly.

 You also want an even preheat and cooling down of the metal to avoid warping.
-Additionally, extensive heat can damage protective coatings on the metal.
+Additionally, extensive heat can damage any protective coatings on the metal.
 Finally, take care that the heat treatment doesn’t alter metal properties that you don’t want t, for example, ductility (elasticity) or strength.